KrashLeviathan/krashleviathan.github.io/_posts/2018-11-02-Navigating-Machine-Learning-Obstacles.md

 - - -

-This post was originally published on Zirous's blog, and can be found at [https://www.zirous.com/2018/11/02/navigating-machine-learning-obstacles/](https://www.zirous.com/2018/11/02/navigating-machine-learning-obstacles/){:target="_blank"}
+This post was originally published on the Zirous blog and can be found at [https://www.zirous.com/2018/11/02/navigating-machine-learning-obstacles/](https://www.zirous.com/2018/11/02/navigating-machine-learning-obstacles/){:target="_blank"}

 - - -